The key role of SCADA systems in de-risking solar assets

 Saving money on O&M

 - Industry-specific features.
 SCADA systems are used widely across industries, in areas ranging from manufacturing to access control.
-And while a generic SCADA system might provide the basics you need for a solar plant, it will hardly work as well as one that has been designed specifically for PV.
+While a generic SCADA system might provide the basics you need for a solar plant, it will hardly work as well as one that has been designed specifically for PV.

 - High-quality data.
 The principle of garbage in, garbage out (GIGO) applies to solar data as much as it does to any other form of analysis.
 Hence, you want a system that offers the highest possible data quality, along with processes to address missing data points.